jerry73204/typ-book/src/chapter_1.md

 ## Type-level Programming Basics

-Rust already provides the capability of type level programming to some degree, but done in an indirect way.
+Rust already has the capability of type level programming to some degree, but is done indirectly.
-The section will take a glance at how type level programming can be done.
+We will take a glance at the old school way to write _type operators_ to understand the concepts.
+In later chapter, we will learn TYP to write in more compact syntax.
-Let's start by a traffic light state machine to see how it could be done in Rust.
+Let's start by building a traffic light machine.

-To build a traffic light state machine, we usually encode the `Green`, `Yellow` and `Red` states into an enum, and define a transition function `next()` to compute change of states.
+To represent the states of the traffic light, we usualy encode the `Green`, `Yellow` and `Red` states into an enum.
-To leverage it to type level, we define types of states instead of enums of states.
-In this way, `Green`, `Yellow` and `Red` become three distinct types.
+But now we're doing type programming.
+We manipulate types instead of enum values.
+We define each state as a type instead of an enum variant to leverage it to type level.

 ```rust
 trait State {}